 We have people in LA.

-Your rent is say 1,500, right?
+Your rent is say $1,500, right?

-Maybe even more, who can't even pay their rent.
+Maybe even more who can't even pay their rent.

-Their unemployment has run out, they're on their last check, and the building owners aren't working with them because the banks are not working with the building owners.
+And the building owners aren't working with them because the banks are not working with the building owners.

 The building owners still have to pay taxes and they still have to pay expenses.

-They're not getting any.
+They're not getting anything.

-Well, his winery's open.
+His winery's open.

 I wonder if they have taste tests on weekends.